cablelabs/lpwanserver-web-client/TESTING.md

 ## Writing Tests

 For local development of e2e tests, it's easiest not to use selenium grid and use a local selenium browser driver.

-These are included as dev dependencies, so `npm install` takes care of installing the correct browser drivers for your system.
+`npm install --no-save chromedriver geckodriver`

 Comment out the "ui" service from the `/docker/docker-compose.yml` in the `lpwanserver` repo.